bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 You should be comfortable with:

-- Basic React component creation and JSX syntax
+- Basic React component creation and JSX syntax ([PR #1](../pull/1))
-- Rendering lists with `.map()` and keys
+- Rendering lists with `.map()` and keys ([PR #2](../pull/2))
 - ES6 features like destructuring, arrow functions, and template literals
 - Basic CSS and HTML concepts

 ## 🗺️ Overview

-In this tutorial, we'll build upon a basic chat application by adding interactive features.
+In this tutorial, we'll build upon our basic chat application by adding interactive features.
 You'll learn how to handle user interactions, manage changing data with state, and create responsive user interfaces.
 We'll start with simple button clicks and progress to complex form handling and real-time filtering.

 ---